rwieruch/blog_robinwieruch_content/why-frameworks-matter.md

 </html>
 {{< /highlight >}}

 The important part is the imported *index.js* file.
 That's the file where the vanilla JavaScript code will end up.
 You can create it next to your *index.html* file.
-But before you will start to write JavaScript, let's add some more HTML.
+But before you start to write JavaScript, let's add some more HTML.
 The application should show an input field and a button to request data based on a search query from the input field.

 {{< highlight html "hl_lines=7 8 9 10 11" >}}
 <!DOCTYPE html>